 - 1. APhA-ASP encourages all stakeholders to develop and adopt evidence-based approaches in order to educate and reduce stigma surrounding mental health conditions to improve treatment for persons with mental illness. - 2.
 APhA-ASP supports the increased utilization of pharmacists and student pharmacists, with appropriate training, to actively participate in psychiatric interprofessional health care teams in all practice settings. - 3.
-APhA-ASP supports the inclusion and expansion of mental health education and training in the curriculum of all schools and colleges of pharmacy and post-graduate opportunities.
+APhA-ASP supports the inclusion and expansion of mental health education and training in the curriculum of all schools and colleges of pharmacy and post-graduate opportunities. - 4.
+APhA-ASP encourages schools and colleges of pharmacy to provide mental health resources for students.
+These mental health resources shall include, but are not limited to, affordable, readily accessible

-2018.1 - Education on Lesbian, Gay, Bisexual, Transgender, and Other Identities
+2018.1 - Lesbian, Gay, Bisexual, Transgender, Queer or Questioning and Additional Identities [LGBTQ+]

-APhA-ASP encourages the advancement of optimal patient care for Lesbian, Gay, Bisexual, Transgender, and Other (LGBT+) patients through implementation of the following measures:
+APhA-ASP encourages the advancement of optimal patient care for Lesbian, Gay, Bisexual, Transgender, Queer or Questioning and other Additional (LGBTQ+) patients through implementation of the following measures:

-- 1. Development of continuing education programs with a focus on unique health disparities, specialized pharmacotherapeutic considerations, and advancement of cultural competencies, and; - 2.
-Inclusion of education on topics related to diverse gender and sexual identities in the curriculum of schools and colleges of pharmacy.
+- 1. Development of continuing education programs with a focus on unique health disparities, specialized pharmacotherapeutic considerations, and advancement of cultural competencies. - 2.
+Inclusion of education on topics related to diverse gender and sexual identities in the curriculum of schools and colleges of pharmacy. - 3.
+Inclusion of an anatomical organ inventory within a patient's electronic health record, to correctly identify any organs that a patient possesses. - 4.
+Use of patient-centered language that validates the individual patient's identity without judgment, including but not limited to use of preferred name and pronouns.